Updated: Mar 30

 Zinc – Magnesium and Zinc are two minerals that are crucial for the repair of the neurons in the brain after injury, but both drop after a concussion so supplementation is vital.

 Tumeric – is another great anti-inflammatory to be used as soon as possible for concussion.
-A high potency Curcumin is better than the spice as its active ingredient is higher helping to reduce the cell damage and decrease inflammation.
+A high potency Curcumin tablet or capsule is better than the spice as its active ingredient is higher helping to reduce the cell damage and decrease inflammation.

 Physical therapy after a concussion may be needed if the pain in the neck or head is not getting better as this can help with any muscle strain or misalignment due to the knock or fall.
 Speak to your chiropractor, bowen therapist or physiotherapist to see if this may be beneficial for you.